OpenINF/wg-a-team/README.md

 - Check out the [skills and areas][] of the team to see how you can fit in and help out!

-If you have questions or want to sign up, please find us on Matrix.
+If you have questions or want to sign up, please find us on Matrix or Twitter.

 <br /><br />